bendqh1/bash/ubuntu_apache_mysql_php_https.md

 * The function `security_and_server_restart` repeats basic security directives that might have been mistakenly changed, then allows temporary management of MySQL database by a database management program as well as restarting the webserver.
 * The function `temporarily_manage_database_and_lock_it_again` means Temporarily manage the database until it locks again by `security_and_server_restart()`.

-## File 2

-This file contains basic application installation and/or configuration commands.
+## File 2 -- Basic application installation and/or configuration

 ```shell
 #!/bin/bash